simonsankar/simonsankar.github.io/src/pages/blog/2022-02-07-not-an-easy-road.md

 Luck would have it, and I was offered a junior role and from that point on things were incredible.

-They people and environment were amazing, I learnt a ton on how an actual software company runs and all the little processes with scrum, agile etc.
+The people and environment were amazing, I learnt a ton on how an actual software company runs and all the little processes with scrum, agile etc.

 I had the creative freedom to build and explore different frameworks and ended up touching a bunch of technologies withing web/hybrid mobile/backend APIs.